MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### When will StaffHub be retired?

-Starting the middle of April 2019, Microsoft StaffHub will no longer be available for new tenants and existing tenants will no longer be able to access StaffHub from the Office 365 app launcher.
+Starting the middle of April 2019, Microsoft StaffHub will no longer be available for new tenants.
 Current users will still be able to use the service until October 1, 2019, however no additional features will be made available.

 #### What will happen once StaffHub is retired?

 Microsoft StaffHub will stop working for all users on October 1, 2019.
 Anyone who tries to open the app will be shown a message directing them to download Teams.
-If the user has an active license that includes Teams, their data and core functionality from StaffHub will be available to them upon their transition to Teams.
+If the user has an active license that includes Teams and the organization has taken the appropriate steps to enable Teams, their data and core functionality from StaffHub will be available to them upon their transition to Teams.

 Between April 2019 and October 2019, StaffHub users will receive in-app notifications encouraging them to use Teams.

 #### Will Teams offer all the functionality currently offered in StaffHub?

-StaffHub's core and most used features are available in Shifts in Teams, which enables managers to create, update, and manage schedules, and lets team members clock in and out, post their availability, swap or offer shifts, and request open shifts or time off.
+StaffHub's core and most-used features are available in Shifts in Teams, which enables managers to create, update, and manage schedules, and lets team members clock in and out, post their availability, swap or offer shifts, and request open shifts or time off.

+Organizations now benefit from a feature-rich communication and collaboration experience in Teams and a single platform that can connect all levels of the organization.

 See the [roadmap](https://www.microsoft.com/microsoft-365/roadmap?rtc=1) for details on upcoming features to be released in Teams.